 Next Steps to Freedom (NSF)

-After a time in TIS, a rescued resident is given the opportunity to continue her healing in our long term program called Next Steps to Freedom.
-While here each lady continues the amazing journey to restoration that they began while in TIS.
-They are guided by a compassionate, caring Social Services Supervisor in establishing an individualized case plan where life goals are established.
-These goals are designed to lead to true independence and include, but not limited to, life skills classes, intensive job skills training, trauma focused counseling, substance abuse counseling, educational opportunities, community involvement, and spiritual growth.
+The trauma informed care approach begun in TIS continues as a rescued resident is given the opportunity to progress in her healing in our long term program called Next Steps to Freedom.
+Each resident is guided by a compassionate, caring Social Services Supervisor in establishing an individualized case plan where life goals are established.
+These goals are designed to lead to true independence and include, but not limited to, life skills classes, intensive job skills training, educational opportunities and community involvement.
+Intensive trauma focused and substance abuse counseling, both individual and group, play major roles in the healing and restoration process while at NSF.
+Rounding out our holistic approach to healing are the ongoing opportunities for spiritual growth.

 Transitional living/ Next steps to independence (NSI)

-After approximately 9-12 months a resident who has obtained employment may be recommended for our Transitional Living program by the Social Services Supervisor.
-The time in NSI will continue to be monitored by the case manager as well as ongoing counseling and spiritual guidance.
+After approximately 9-12 months a resident who is enrolled in advanced education and/or has obtained employment may be recommended for our Transitional Living program by the Social Services Team.
+The time in NSI will continue to be monitored by a case manager as well as ongoing counseling and spiritual guidance.
+This area of programming will also be available to mothers who are able to regain custody of their children.

 Alternatives to transitional living/NSI

 Military service, college, successful family reunification, and other independent living settings are a part of alternatives.
-The WellHouse works closely with each lady who seeks one of these alternatives, and she may continue to live in our Transitional Living/NSI home as needed while also receiving Case Management, counseling, and spiritual guidance.
+The WellHouse works closely with each lady who seeks one of these alternatives, and she may continue to live in our Transitional Living/NSI home as needed while also receiving case management, counseling, and activities for spiritual growth.